hadronized/hop.nvim/README.md

   LSP server will receive a buffer with the jump target annotations… not ideal.

-**Vroom** is a modern take implementing this concept for the latest versions of Neovim.
+**Hop** is a modern take implementing this concept for the latest versions of Neovim.

 <!-- vim-markdown-toc GFM -->